funemy/funemy/README.md

 Hi there 👋

-🌱 Incoming PhD student [@UBC-SPL](https://spl.cs.ubc.ca/index.html).
+🌱 PhD student [@UBC-SPL](https://spl.cs.ubc.ca/index.html).
 Ex Master from TAMU CSE.

 🔭 Program verification, static analysis, concurrency, and any other interesting topics related to PL.